OctopusDeploy/blog/blog/2022-q2/calculating-dora-metrics/index.md

 This post uses GitHub Actions as a CI server.
 GitHub Actions are free for public git repositories, so you only need a GitHub account to get started.

 The sample runbook script is written against Python 3, which can be downloaded from the [Python website](https://www.python.org/downloads/).

 The example runbook source code can be found on [GitHub](https://github.com/OctopusSamples/DoraMetrics).
+Tweaks and updates to the script will be found on the GitHub repo, so be sure to check here for the latest version.

 ## Producing build information